 Memorial Day History

 Memorial day is a US holiday to honor and remember those who died while serving in the military.
-Memorial day was formerly known as Decoration Day.
+It is a day to raise our awareness about the Nation’s freedom and the price for this freedom.
+Every year U.S. soldiers and their families pay that price.
+Memorial Day is a day for reverence and honoring of those who gave their lives defending the Nation and its values.
 In 1971, Congress declared it a national holiday.
 It also marks the unofficial start to the summer season.

 - There have been over 2.7 million US military deaths since 1775.